Illustration by Christine Fuller

-The 1851 census captures 30 year old labourer grocer, Thomas Edwards, with his 28 year old wife Hannah living in Bow Street, Great Ellingham.
+The 1851 census captures 30 year old labourer and grocer, Thomas Edwards, with his 28 year old wife Hannah, living in Bow Street, Great Ellingham.
 Both Thomas and Hannah were born in Great Ellingham.

-By 1871, Thomas and Hannah Edwards had moved to The Green, Little Ellingham from where they moved to Attleborough by 1881 and most probably remained in Attleborough for the remainder of their lives.
+By 1871, Thomas and Hannah Edwards had moved to The Green, Little Ellingham, from where they moved to Attleborough by 1881 and, most probably, remained in Attleborough for the rest of their lives.

 Thomas Edwards & Hannah Woods